 More information: The tour is free, but you do need to sign up for it.
 You can do so here.

-This beautiful mosque is an absolute must see tourist attraction in Yazd.
+This beautiful mosque is an absolute must-see tourist attraction in Yazd.
 It was built in the 12th century and rebuilt in the 14th century after it fell into disrepair.
-As is the case with many mosques in Iran, it was build over the site of an old Zoroastrians fire temple.
+As is the case with many mosques in Iran, it was built over the site of an old Zoroastrian fire temple.

 The temples in Yazd are adorned with beautiful turquoise tile work, which is very different from the mosques in Isfahan and Shiraz.
 The Jameh Mosque offers a great example to see this tile work in action.
 And what is even more interesting is the shade of turquoise changes as the soft morning light falls on it.
 The sun rises on the opposite side of the Jameh Mosque entrance, which means the early morning is the best time to visit and witness the different shades of turquoise.